p-Smart/hirentals/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or inquiries, please contact us at [contact@hirentals.com](mailto:contact@hirentals.com).
+For any questions or inquiries, please contact us at [princeayokunle2002@gmail.com](mailto:princeayokunle2002@gmail.com).